Bringing School Home

 Who is Eligible?

-Bringing School Home is open to families who live or work in the city of Boulder, have at least one child under the age of 6, and will pass the housing screening criteria.
+Bringing School Home is open to families who live or work in Boulder County, have at least one child under the age of 6, and will pass the housing screening criteria.
 Families who are accepted into Bringing School Home commit to participating in specific supportive services focused on helping children achieve success in education.

 Which BHP communities participate in Bringing School Home?

-Bringing School Home operates at five communities managed by Boulder Housing Partners:
+Bringing School Home operates in four deeply affordable communities managed by Boulder Housing Partners:

-Each of these communities can access rich resources, including community centers with libraries, computers, Wi-Fi and comprehensive and long-term educational programs.
+These communities can access rich resources, including community centers with libraries, computers, Wi-Fi, and comprehensive and long-term educational programs.

 What types of educational opportunities are provided?